2003santhosh/Pokeman_/README.md

-The following stpes should br ran in the terminal
+The following stpes should be ran in the terminal

 STEP 1 - cd backend